JakeNel/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-First we prep the data for analysis.
+Again, using the summarize() function in dplyr, a new dataframe is created which gives the average number of steps recorded for each time interval:

 ```r
 averageSteps <- summarize(grp_by_interval, mean = mean(steps, na.rm = TRUE))
 ```

-Here is the time series plot by time interval:
+Here is the time series plot by time interval, which represents the data we just calculated:

 ```r